boazsegev/plezi/README.md

     Non-RESTful public Controller methods will be automatically published as valid HTTP routes, allowing the Controller to feel like an intuitive "virtual folder" with RESTful features.

-* An extensible template rendering abstraction engine, supports Slim, Markdown (using RedCarpet), ERB and SASS (mostly for embedded CSS) out of the box.
+* An extensible template rendering abstraction engine, supports Slim, Markdown (using RedCarpet) and ERB out of the box.

-* Raw Websocket connections (non of that fancy "subscribe" thingy).
+* Raw Websocket connections.

+    Non-RESTful public Controller methods will be automatically published as valid HTTP routes, allowing the Controller to feel like an intuitive "virtual folder" with RESTful features.

 * An (optional) Auto-Dispatch to map JSON websocket "events" to Controller functions (handlers).

 * Automatic (optional) scaling using Redis.

 Things Plezi **doesn't** do (anymore / ever):

+* No DSL.
+Plezi won't clutter the global namespace.

 * No application logic inside.